9 Fun Bookish Activities for Readers (At Home)

 1. Color in a Literary-Inspired Coloring Book

 Coloring isn’t just for kids!
 In fact, it does wonders for relaxing the mind.
+You can use anything you have on hand – colored pencils, markers, even crayons!

-And there are some GORGEOUS, literary-inspired adult coloring books out there.
 Here’s some inspiration to get you started:

-I have the Harry Potter one and I LOVE it.
+I have the Harry Potter one and I love it.
 You can also get this Jane Austen-inspired coloring book with removable coloring plates!

 2. Organize Your Bookshelves